zaheerh4ck3r/zaheerh4ck3r/README.md

 <br><br>

-- :school: I am a Software Engineering Internee at Ejad Labs
+- :school: I am a Software Engineering Trainee at Ejad Labs
 - :technologist: I love using Software as a solution for every `Problem`.
 - 🫁 Currently working on `Early detection of lung cancer using Pytorch`.
 - :student: I’m currently learning `Advanced Deep Learning`.